Robert Allan Gus Lyons

 Robert Allan "Gus" Lyons (July 8, 1890 – December 27, 1984) was a bond broker and political figure in British Columbia.
-He represented Victoria City from 1924 to 1928 as a Conservative.
+He represented Victoria City from 1924 until his retirement at the 1928 provincial election as a Conservative.

 He was born in London, Ontario, the son of Robert A. Lyons and Margaret Clark.
 Lyons served during World War I and was wounded, losing a leg.
 He was awarded the Distinguished Conduct Medal and the French Croix de Guerre.
 Lyons reached the rank of major.
 He died in Vancouver at the age of 94.